 During Lent, we remember the truths of faith and renew our knowledge.
 On the 9th day of Lent, we read a passage from the Gospel of Matthew.
-It records the important words of Jesus, “Ask and it will be given to you.”
+It records the essential words of Jesus, “Ask, and it will be given to you.”

 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 (Matthew 7:7)